 Friends of the Pools was formed for the purpose of protecting the structural, cultural and historic integrity of the Warm Springs Pools in Bath County, Virginia — the oldest spa structures in the United States.

-Preservation Bath was founded in order to serve as a focal point for activities to preserve and protect historical properties and other assets in Bath County, Virginia.
-We are dedicated to perpetuating and revitalizing the County’s cultural, architectural and historic heritage thereby ensuring that historic places are integral parts of the lives of present and future generations.
-We are committed to the preservation of the built environment and its setting in order to protect and create an appreciation for the historic resources of the region.
+2015 offers an opportunity to build on what started with the single focus of “saving” the Pools.
+When we organized as Preservation Bath, we said that “we are dedicated to perpetuating and revitalizing the County’s cultural, architectural and historic heritage thereby ensuring that historic places are integral parts of the lives of present and future generations.
+We are committed to the preservation of the built environment and its setting in order to protect and create an appreciation for the historic resources of the region.”